Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Wave Equations

 \subsection{Signal Transmission Line}

-As discussed in the previous section, the dynamics of the pump and signal lines decouple in the limit where the coupling between the two lines $\kappa(x)$ is weak and the pump signal is large.
+As discussed in the previous section, the dynamics of the pump and signal lines decouple in the limit where the coupling between the two lines $|\kappa(x)|^2$ is weak and the pump is large compared to the signal and idler.
 The Euler-Lagrange equation then reads

 which gives